-Holders of Preferential Subscription Rights who exercise their Preferential Subscription Rights during the Preferential Subscription Period described herein or request for additional New Shares to be allocated during the Additional Allocation Period described herein, will not be able to revoke the subscriptions made during that period, except where a supplement to this Prospectus is published, in which case holders that have exercised their Preferential Subscription Rights to subscribe for the New Shares will have the right, exercisable within two working days after publication of such supplement, to withdraw their subscriptions, provided that the new factor, mistake or inaccuracy to which the supplement refers arises before the closing of the offer (i.e., when the Company declares the share capital increase complete and proceeds to the granting of the corresponding capital increase deed before a Spanish public notary, which is expected to take place on March 22, 2019, the Execution Date).
+Holders of Preferential Subscription Rights who exercise their Preferential Subscription Rights during the Preferential Subscription Period described herein or request for additional New Shares to be allocated during the Additional Allocation Period described herein, will not be able to revoke the subscriptions made during that period, except where a supplement to this Prospectus is published, in which case holders that have exercised their Preferential Subscription Rights to subscribe for the New Shares or request for additional New Shares to be allocated during the Additional Allocation Period will have the right, exercisable within two working days after publication of such supplement, to withdraw their subscriptions or requests, as applicable, provided that the new factor, mistake or inaccuracy to which the supplement refers arises before the closing of the offer (i.e. when the Company declares the share capital increase executed and grants the corresponding capital increase deed before a Spanish public notary, which is expected to take place on November 4, 2019, the Execution Date).